 For Fall 2020 and Spring 2021, all workshops will be conducted virtually virtually.

 Please fill out a form below to request a workshop for your group.
 These programs are also offered as campus-wide workshops.
 For a list of events, see our Events Calendar.
 Many of these topics are covered in the Graduate College’s Grad School 101 video series.

 Orientation to Graduate School

 The Graduate College is happy to visit departments, research groups, or student organization meetings to welcome students and introduce them to important resources for graduate students.
 Sessions are 15 minutes and can be incorporated into departmental orientation sessions either at the beginning of the year or at some point in the first semester of the program.
-These presentations will be given online through Zoom or another online platform.
+These presentations will be given either in-person or online through Zoom or another online platform.
 Due to the high volume of requests, presentations are scheduled on a first come, first served basis.

 Programs in this area help students make the most of their graduate studies as Illinois.
 From GradMAP: Planning for Success, an interactive workshop for students to set goals and make plans for achieving them, to workshops to develop skills around communication and networking, these programs are ideal for early and mid-stage students.